akleemans/sudoku-solver.ch/README.md

 Running

-    npm run build
+    npm run build:prod

-will create the built site in the `docs` folder, which will then be provided by Github.
+will build the site for each language and put them into the `docs` folder, which will then be provided by Github pages.